antonioastorino/MTT/README.md

 ```
 Run the same commands again and you'll see that you'll have stored in `/tmp/` all the files you have deleted, conveniently renamed not to overwrite duplicates.

+### How it works

-The first line overrides the `rm` command with the function that follows.
+The first line in the above code overrides the `rm` command with the function that follows.
 As expressed by the function name, the files will be moved to `/tmp/` folder and will stay there until the next reboot.
+If `/tmp` already contains files or folders with the same name as the one you are `rm`ing, those are renamed by using an integer as unique identifier which will be appended to or modified in the file or folder name.\

-Alternatively, you can modify the script to
+Optionally, you can modify the script to

 - move files and folders to some other location (e.g. `~/.Trash` on MacOS) by changing the `TRASH` parameter
-- call this function differently by modifying the alias name from `rm` to `something_else_you_like`
+- call the alias differently by modifying the alias name from `rm` to `something_else_you_like`

-Up to you.

-> NOTE: If you have a folder whose name starts with `-` (dash), you can remove it by specifying the path (e.g. `./-folder_i_would_never_call_like_that`)
+> NOTE: Arguments to `rm` are parsed as options by looking for dashes at the beginning of the parameter.
+Hence, although it's very unusual, if you have a file or folder whose name starts with `-` (dash), you cannot remove it by calling `rm [-r] -file_or_folder_name` because `file_or_folder_name` would be interpreted as an option.
+Instead, you can specify the relative or full path of what you want to remove, e.g. `rm [-r] ./-file_or_folder_name`.